Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 |---|---|

-| Capacity | Standing approximately 400 people |
+| Capacity | Standing room for approximately 400 |

 | Location | 4-7-11 Imaike, Chikusa Ward, Nagoya |

-| Access | 3 minutes walk from Imaike Station on the Subway |
+| Access | 3-minute walk from Imaike Station |

 | Official Website | bottomline.co.jp |

-Other Areas — Ikeshita and Meiekimae
+Other Areas — Ikeshita and Meieki

 Ikeshita CLUB UPSET